Excel Pivot Table (Table of Contents)

 How to Create a Pivot Table in Excel?

 It is very simple and easy to use.
 Let us see how to create a Pivot table with the help of some examples.

 In a Company where department work is to mark certain Id’s are they correct or not.
-They process data that has some sort of id’s and mark it as correct or not.
+So they process data that has some sort of id’s and mark it as correct or not.

 Below is the screenshot of raw data,

 Suppose a company’s manager of the department wants to know the count of how many Prop_ID were correct and incorrect.
-He can manually count those values, but it will be a slow task for a large set of data.
+Of course, he can manually count those values, but it will be a slow task for a large set of data.
 But there is a way to do this easily.

 - Select the data and go to the Insert tab; click on pivot tables under the tables section.